Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Simulations

 Comparison to the CSS estimator suggests systematically poorer performance of the CSS estimator versus most adaptive estimators when the true value of $d$ is close to the boundaries of stationarity, $0.5$, and $1.5$, even as the sample size increases.
-When the sample size is smaller, the BFR$\left(5\times 10^{-16}\right)$ estimator performs better than the CSS estimator when $-0.3 \leq d \leq 1.4$, the BND exact estimator performs better than the CSS estimator when $d \in \left\{-0.2, 0, 1.4\right\}$, and the BND SCSS estimator performs better than the than the CSS estimator when $0 \leq d \leq 1$ and $d = 1.4$.
-As the sample size increases, the BFR$\left(5\times 10^{-16}\right)$ estimator outperforms the CSS estimator when $d \in \left\{-0.7, 0, 0.2, 0.4, 1.4\right\}$, the BND exact estimator outperforms the CSS estimator when $d \in \left\{-0.7, 0, 1.4\right\}$, and the BND SCSS estimator outperforms the CSS estimator when $-0.7 \leq d \leq -0.2$, $0.2 \leq d \leq 1$, and $d = 1.4$.
+When the sample size is smaller, the BFR$\left(5\times 10^{-16}\right)$ estimator performs better than the CSS estimator when $-0.3 \leq d \leq 1.4$, the BND exact estimator performs better than the CSS estimator when $d \in \left\{-0.2, 0, 1.4\right\}$.
+As the sample size increases, the BFR$\left(5\times 10^{-16}\right)$ estimator outperforms the CSS estimator when $d \in \left\{-0.7, 0, 0.2, 0.4, 1.4\right\}$, the BND exact estimator outperforms the CSS estimator when $d \in \left\{-0.7, 0, 1.4\right\}$.
 We also find that the variability of our adaptive estimators is comparable to the variability of the CSS estimator and the Best GMD estimator for most sample sizes and true values of $d$.
 Additionally, we find that our adaptive estimators of the noise variance $\sigma^2$, especially the BND exact and BFR$\left(5\times 10^{-16}\right)$ exact estimators of $\sigma^2$, tend to be less biased than the CSS estimator of $\sigma^2$ in the presence of long memory, even as the sample size increases.
-More details regarding variability of estimators and estimation of the noise variance are provided in Sections~\ref{sec:app2} and \ref{sec:app3} of the Appendix.
-We did not explore estimation of the overall mean $\mu$ because, like other estimators of based on integer differenced data, the BND and BFR$\left(\epsilon\right)$ estimators of $\mu$ are not unique after differencing.
+More details regarding variability of estimators and estimation of the noise variance are provided in Sections~\ref{appsec:sec3} and \ref{appsec:sec4} of the Appendix.
+We did not explore estimation of the overall mean $\mu$ because, like other estimators based on integer differenced data, the BND and BFR$\left(\epsilon\right)$ estimators of $\mu$ are not unique after differencing.
+In additional simulations summarized in Sections~\ref{appsec:sec5}-\ref{appsec:sec7} of the Appendix, we find that the relative performances of the proposed estimators to each other and alternatives persist when the mean is assumed to be a quadratic time trend that is not cancelled by pre-differencing when $\bar{d} \leq 3.5$, and when observations are non-Gaussian, specifically when observations are simulated by replacing the mean zero variance $\sigma^2$ normal errors $z_t$ in \eqref{eq:arfima} with heavier-than-normal and lighter-than-normal tailed mean zero variance $\sigma^2$ generalized normal distributed errors $z_t$ with generalized normal shape parameters $q = 1$ and $q = 6$ \citep{Griffin2018b}.
+The generalized normal distributions with shape parameter $q = 1$ and $q = 2$ are the Laplace and normal distributions, respectively.